Personalized marketing is a primary focus for marketers now.

 What is marketing personalization?

 Personalized marketing is the practice of using data to deliver targeted brand messages to an individual prospect.
-This method differs from traditional marketing, which relies mostly on trying to cast a wide net for a small number of customers to earn.
+This method differs from traditional marketing, which relies mostly on casting a wide net for a small number of customers to earn.

 These days, people are continually flooded with all sorts of information, whether it’s billboard advertisements, television advertising, emails, social media, and hundreds of brands crying out nonstop for publicity.
 So it’s only normal that we will start tuning out much of that, particularly what we don’t find interesting to us personally.